Sriram-Harshit/Persona-Adaptive-Customer-Support-Agent/README.md

 ## Overview

-Persona-Adaptive Customer Support Agent is an AI-powered customer support system that combines Retrieval-Augmented Generation (RAG), persona detection, and escalation handling to deliver personalized support responses.
+Persona-Adaptive Customer Support Agent is a customer support system that combines Retrieval-Augmented Generation (RAG), semantic search, persona detection, and escalation handling to deliver personalized support responses.

-The system identifies the type of user, retrieves relevant information from a knowledge base, generates context-aware responses, and escalates sensitive cases to human support when necessary.
+The system identifies the type of user, retrieves relevant information from a knowledge base, generates persona-specific responses, and escalates sensitive cases to human support when necessary.

 ---

 ## Features

-- Persona Detection using Gemini
+- Rule-Based Persona Detection
 - Retrieval-Augmented Generation (RAG)
 - ChromaDB Vector Database
 - Semantic Search using Sentence Transformers